This describes how data is being manipulated, how it is saved / loaded to / from database in the game.

 To create the GUI and buttons, lists, game hud, HTML is used (using EJS templating system)

-The game, however, requires resources and data, such as weapon names, database table names and column names, medals for the game, textures, css styles....
+The game, however, requires resources and data, such as weapon names, database table names and column names, textures, css styles....

 Some of the resources are required by the Game Webpage as well.

 Allows users to log in, see game statistics, forums and so on.